-It’s the story of a young woman, Amanda, who has some series student loans to pay back… being denied the chance to finish med school can do that to a gal, but that’s what happens when some of the patients drop dead from your touch.
+It’s the story of a young woman, Amanda, who has some serious student loans to pay back… being denied the chance to finish med school can do that to a gal, but that’s what happens when some of the patients drop dead from your touch.
 Oh, and you also get labeled “The Grim Reaper”.
 Such is the opening to this young adult paranormal cozy…

 Amanda is recruited by FBI Special Agent Rick Rowling who just happens to be the star loose cannon of a secret ‘paranormal cases’ division.
 Seems he needs a new assistant as he goes through them like tissues, and his boss wants someone to rein in the one-man wrecking crew.

 So Amanda starts her new job with her new boss trying to solve the mysterious disappearance of a struggling artist, whose sugar-momma is the sister of a woman seeing Rick’s father.
 Seems the cops have a suspect, the sugar-momma’s other beau.
 He seems the perfect culprit right up until he mysteriously disappears while under police surveillance.

 Can Rick and Amanda find out who, or what is behind these disappearances, before we all disappear?